launchquickly/aws-docs/EC2.md

 - Placed in specific Availability Zone
 - Automatically replicated within Availabilty Zone to prevent single component failure

+Root devices cannot be encrypted by standard but can be if you create own AMI and encrypt the root device when you create the AMI.

+Additional volumes can be encrypted.

 ### Types

 - General Purpose SSD (GP2)  10,000 IOPS